Coral-Studio/CoralESI/Readme.md

 *Perform all operations below with **administrator privileges**.*

 1. Disable restore functionality.
 2. Run the `Compile.bat` file.
-Ensure that the environment variable for the C++ compiler command line is set up.
+Ensure that the environment `g++` command line is set up.
 It is recommended to use the `TDM-GCC 9.2` compiler for compilation.
 3. Run either `Set CESI Startup (sc).bat` or `Set CESI Startup (reg).bat`.
 The former registers and starts CESI as a system service for startup, while the latter registers CESI as a regular application, which may cause a brief command line flash during startup.
 4. Enable restore functionality and restart to complete the process.

 > Modify the following according to actual needs or file paths: